Do You Continue to Greet a Co-Worker Who Ignores You?

 1. Establish clear policies: Implement a formal anti-bullying policy that clearly defines what constitutes bullying behaviour, including the silent treatment.
 Ensure that all employees are aware of the policy and understand the consequences for violating it.

 2. Provide training: Offer training sessions for employees and managers on recognizing, preventing, and addressing bullying behaviour.
-Teach effective communication skills, conflict resolution techniques, and strategies for fostering a respectful workplace culture.
+Teach effective communication skills, conflict resolution techniques, and strategies for a respectful workplace culture.

 3. Encourage open communication: Create channels for employees to report incidents of bullying or harassment confidentially and without fear of retaliation.
 Encourage open dialogue between employees and management to address concerns and resolve conflicts promptly.